 While I have also considered the possibility of granting partial access on the basis of Article 4(6) of Regulation 1049/2001, I have concluded that this would equally undermine the protection of personal data.
-It follows from the assessment made above that the documents which fall within the scope of your request are manifestly and entirely covered by the exceptions laid down in Article 4(1)(b) (protection of privacy and the integrity of the individual) and the second subparagraph of Article 4(3) (protection of the closed decision-making process) of Regulation 1049/2001.
-Also, no meaningful partial access could be granted since you requested documents concerning a clearly identified natural person.
+It follows from the assessment made above that the requested document is manifestly and entirely covered by the exception laid down in Article 4(1)(b) (protection of privacy and the integrity of the individual) of Regulation 1049/2001.
+Also, no meaningful partial access could be granted since you requested a document concerning a clearly identified natural person.